 - Improved memory and brain function

-One study with 64 people who struggled with stress showed significant improvement in stress levels over a 60 day period.
+A study with 64 people who struggled with stress showed significant improvement in stress levels over a 60 day period.
 These results were from taking 300mg of high concentration extract per day.
+1

-In another double-blind randomized study, Ashwagandha reduced experiential and biochemical indicators of stress without any adverse effects.
+In a double-blind randomized study, Ashwagandha reduced experiential and biochemical indicators of stress without any adverse effects.
 Specifically, it reduced serum cortisol, serum C-reactive protein, pulse rate, and blood pressure.
+3

 - reduces stress and anxiety